TYPE DESIGN INFORMATION PAGE last updated on Wed Jul 30 08:18:16 EDT 2014

 Faruk Ate discusses this old dilemma.
 Serif is more legible in print, but less so on screen.
 Serif is better for dyslexics though, as there is less confusion.
 At small screen size, sans serif is recommended.
 He concludes: Personally, I still prefer sans-serif for large chunks of text with a lovely serif heading.
 [Google] [More] ⦿

 Studiostudio (The Netherlands) developed a commercial casual face called Dyslexie (2008) to minimize the errors perceived by dyslexics.
-Created by Christian Theo Boer (who lives in Zeist), the research was carried out at the University of Twente.
+Created by Christian Theo Boer (b.
+1981; located in Zeist), the research was carried out at the University of Twente.
 In a research article about Dyslexie, Judith van de Vrugt writes: Dyslexia>.. it is a word that many dyslexics find hard to pronounce.
 Christian Boer is one of them.
 Being a dyslexic student, he came upon the idea for his thesis to design a font that would make letters more distinguishable for someone with dyslexia.
 Due to the visible distinc- tion, it would be easier to read, and letters would dance less.
+The Dyslexie font is commercial, but a free trial version is available.
 [Google] [More] ⦿